gtxaspec/u-boot-ingenic/README.md

   - GPIO 54 is set as an Output with a High state.
   - GPIO 64 is configured as an Input.
   - Each GPIO configuration is distinctly separated by spaces.
+- `gpio_motor_h=52 53 57 51`:
+  - GPIOs 52, 53, 57, and 51 correspond to Phases A, B, C, and D of the horizontal motor, respectively.

 This format provides a straightforward and efficient method for defining the state and direction (input or output) of GPIO pins in the system.